ramatjob/VolkswagenInsurancePortal/README.md

 git clone https://github.com/ramatjob/VolkswagenInsurancePortal.git
 ```

-Now in the command prompt, navigate to the folder, where you have cloned this project and run the below command
+Now in the command prompt, navigate to the folder (In my case, it is C:\MyProjects\VolkswagenInsurancePortal), where you have cloned this project and run the below command
 ```
 mvn clean compile
 ```